By Xiaomei Cai, L.Ac., Ph.D., & Qineng Tan, L.Ac., Ph.D.

-An acupuncture practitioner will also use their wide knowledge of nutrition to help patients with food sensitivities and food intolerance manage their diet.
+An acupuncture practitioner will also use their wide knowledge of nutrition to help patients with Celiac disease, food sensitivities and food intolerance manage their diet.
 Often, when dealing with allergies and sensitivities, it can be challenging to find what needs to be eliminated, as it is not always immediately obvious to a person which foods or other environmental factors are involved in creating the uncomfortable symptoms.
 Sometimes a chronic allergy is a sign of a candida infection.
 A TCM doctor will spend time looking carefully at all of the lifestyle behaviors involved and make appropriate recommendations to help remove hidden triggers.

 Top 3 Tips to Help Allergies Naturally

 Getting regular acupuncture “tune-ups” is one great, natural way to help relieve allergies.
 Here are some other ideas you can put into practice to help rid your home and work environment of potential allergens.

 - Air Filter – a good-quality HEPA filter will remove particles of pollen, dust, and pet dander from the ambient air.
 This works best if you also make sure to keep the windows and doors closed when you suspect pollen is heavy in the air outside.